 Historically, governments have maintained control over postal systems, since the effective organization and control of society depend upon the ability to communicate.
-In America, the new United States Government also assumed control over mail service, but incorporated democratic principles by constitutionally placing the power to establish post offices and post roads in the hands of Congress.
+In America, the new United States government also assumed control over mail service, but incorporated democratic principles by constitutionally placing the power to establish post offices and post roads in the hands of Congress.
 The establishment of postal service throughout the country provided an example of democracy at work: citizens petitioned Congress, which established post roads and instructed the Postmaster General to provide postal service along the routes.
-By 1820, the number of post offices and miles of post roads were approximately guadruple that of 1800.
-In addition to providing tangible reminders to otherwise isolated communities of the role and ideals of the central government, post offices, through their number, distribution, and types of services, represented many politically advantageous opportunities to Members of Congress.
-Using their franking privileges, Congressmen could widely and inexpensively distribute speeches and campaign materials, and they could also gain political support from the press by purchasing space for notices concerning postal business.
-Throughout the 19th and early 20th centuries,
+By 1820, the number of post offices and miles of post roads were approximately quadruple that of 1800.
+In addition to providing tangible reminders to otherwise isolated communities of the role and ideals of the central government, post offices, through their number, distribution, and types of service, represented many politically advantageous opportunities to Members of Congress.
+Using their franking privileges, Congressmen could widely and inexpensively distribute speeches and campaign materials, and they also could gain political support from the press by purchasing space for notices concerning postal business.
+Throughout the 19th and early 20th centuries, Congressmen sought favor from constituents through the establishment or improvement of postal services and facilities in their districts.